Origin and History

 On June 18 1757, the I. Battalion of the regiment took part in the Battle of Kolin where it was kept in reserve behind the infantry centre.
 This battalion covered the retreat of the defeated Prussian army, stopping General Stampach's cavalry on the Planaian highway.
 During this engagement, it was attacked from two sides and almost entirely destroyed.
 After this disaster, the battalion was stationed in Breslau and only 60 men along with the wings grenadiers accompanied Frederick II as a bodyguard.

 In 1760, the battalion took part in the defence of Breslau from July 30 to August 3.
 On August 15, at Kuchelberg, it defended the baggage train against Austrian hussars.

 N.B.: During the war, contrarily to the grenadiers of other Prussian line infantry units, the grenadiers from the wing grenadier company of this battalion were not combined into converged grenadier battalions.
-Instead, they were used to protect the headquarters of king Frederick II and as his personnel bodyguard.
+Instead, they were used to protect the headquarters of king Frederick II and as his personal bodyguard.

 The uniforms depicted in this section were introduced in 1753.

 The guard had no musketeers, regardless of their hats all soldiers were called grenadiers.